mledan/OctoPrint-EasyServo/README.md

 When the 5V and GND wiring of your servos is done, you can connect the signal wire to GPIO pins that you want.
 ![Raspberry Pi 3B+ GPIO number overview](screenshot_raspberry_gpio.png)
+Here is a quick reminder that you can use to plug your servos to your Raspberry pi 3b+
-![Servos are connected to GPIO 11 and GPIO 12](screenshot_servos_connexion.png)
+![Servos are connected to GPIO 11 and GPIO 12](screenshot_servos_connexion.png) For example, here, servos are connected to GPIO 11 and 12

 **You are now ready to continue with the plugin install.**